In the Cloud Native world you often come across the word “observability”. What is it and why does it matter? Read on to learn more!

 In reality, when talking about microservice architectures, the situation is even simpler, like a single application made up of multiple components.
 For example, perhaps it has a UI, API layer, ingestion layer, query layer, analytics layer, persistence layer, etc. Each layer could be its own service, and some layers may even have multiple services.
 The ingestion layer may consist of a pre-processing service, a message bus service, an ingestion analytics service, and a persistence writer service.

-The idea is that with code separate a microservice only has to care about itself and the contract it makes available for others to consume.
+The idea is that with code separate, a microservice only has to care about itself and the contract it makes available for others to consume.
 This means a microservice can be written in the language that best suits the requirements of the service.
 While this does provide agility, it also introduces some challenges.
 The one I will be focusing on in this post is around observability.

 What is Observability?

 So is observability just metrics, logs, and traces?
-No, because if it was it would basically be traditional monitoring (except likely the traces).
+No, because if it were, it would basically be traditional monitoring (except likely the traces).
 Instead, these data sources are what feed observability with the data that it needs.
 Personally, I am not a big fan of the three pillars of observability for reasons including: